c00lgat/OBSIDIAN/iNT DevOps/Lecture 3/Lecture.md

 - Developer Satisfaction - Conduct surveys or feedback sessions to gauge the overall satisfaction of developers with the development process and tools.
 - Time to Market - Measure the time developers take to deliver new features or products to the market.

+## Challenges and Solutions
+**Limited Documentation**
+- Provide comprehensive documentation for APIs, libraries and frameworks.
+- Include Clear examples and use cases to help developers understand how to use the tools effectively.

+**Poor Tooling**
+- Invest in developing and maintaining high-quality development tools.
+- Continuously improve the user interface and functionality of the tools based on developer feedback.
+- Local Environment

+**Slow Feedback Loop**
+- Implement *automated testing* and *continuous integration processes* to provide fast feedback to developers.
+- Use tools like code review platforms to facilitate efficient collaboration and timely feedback.

+**Complex Onboarding**
+- Develop a structured *onboarding* process that includes clear documentation and *training materials*.
+- Provide mentorship and support for new developers to help them navigate the codebase and understand the development workflows.